Student Paths Outcomes and Standards:

 After the class reads the article and completes a basic brainstorm of ideas for community service, ask them to write a few specific things that they can do this week.
 This is also a time to assign students a school-wide task of choosing a local place to volunteer for community service.

 Your school or counselor may have useful resources to support this lesson.
-It helps to have a list to specific organizations looking for teenage volunteers, and some schools host a community service recruit day for all these organizations to visit campus.
+It helps to have a list of specific organizations looking for teenage volunteers, and some schools host a community service recruit day for all these organizations to visit campus.
 This article and lesson supports school efforts to promote community service.